Datta Jayanti: Worship

 Datta Jayanti is celebrated with much fanfare in the god's temples.
-The temples dedicated to Dattatreya are located throughout India, the most important places of his worship are in Karnataka, Maharashtra, Andhra Pradesh and Gujarat like Ganagapur in Karnataka near Gulbarga, Narasimha Wadi in the Kolhapur district, Pithapuram in Andhra Pradesh near Kakinada, Audumbar in Sangli district, Ruibhar in Osmanabad district and Girnar in Saurashtra.
+The temples dedicated to Dattatreya are located throughout India, the most important places of his worship are in Karnataka, Maharashtra, Andhra Pradesh and Gujarat like Ganagapur in Karnataka near Gulbarga, Srikshetra Dodderi in Karnataka near Chitradurga, Narasimha Wadi in the Kolhapur district, Pithapuram in Andhra Pradesh near Kakinada, Audumbar in Sangli district, Ruibhar in Osmanabad district and Girnar in Saurashtra.

 Some temples like Manik Prabhu Temple, Manik Nagar host an annual 7-day festival in honour of the deity in this period.
-In this temple, Datta Jayanti is celebrated for 5 days from Ekadasi to Poornima.
+In this temple, Datta Jayanti is celebrated for 5 days from the occasions of ekadashi to purnima.
 People from Maharashtra, Karnataka, and Telangana come here to have darshan of the deity.
-The saint Manik Prabhu, who is also regarded as an incarnation of Dattatreya by the people of Datta Sampraday, was born on Datta Jayanti.
+The saint Manik Prabhu, who is also regarded as an incarnation of Dattatreya by the people of Datta Sampradaya, was born on Datta Jayanti.

-Datta Jayanti was celebrated by Sadguru Shree Aniruddha Upasana Trust (Mumbai, India) in Amalner city in Jalgaon district of Maharashtra, India between 30 November to 3 December 2017 wherein thousands of devotees from various parts of Maharashtra participated and took blessings of Lord Dattatreya.
-Shri Ganpati Atharvashirsha, Lalita Ambika Poojan, Datta Bawani, and Shri Datta Sahastranaam were chanted in this four-day event.
-With the spirit of self-discipline, the foundation managed the event in peace and harmony.